Addressing for your Incoming Packages

 General Delivery #12345

 Why?
-If it comes by mail, the Nome Post Office knows where to notify you.
+If it happens to come by mail, the Nome Post Office knows where to service you.

 You Moved within Nome

-If you move, it really helps if you let me know.
+If you move, let me know.
 Why?
 Amazon may not have your new address.
-Or packages already on the way.
-To the OLD address.
+Or packages already on the way to the OLD address.

 This also applies, even more so, if you use a PO Box, General Delivery or 113 W Front.
 Don't forget!